InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2020/2020-01-18-its-time-for-my-new-2020-goals.markdown

 In a move away from my usual goal setting process, I decided to set goals for the next 6 months instead of for the full year.
 The reason for this is because I often find part-way through the year that my aspirations have shifted slightly, or new opportunities have come along that I'd like to pursue.
 I would prefer to have a review point scheduled around late June time to set goals for the remaining 6 months of the year.

-I follow an approach to dividing my goals into categories, having learnt about this while doing Tony Robbins' [Time Of Your Life program](http://www.kqzyfj.com/click-9093862-13505563?url=http%3A%2F%2Fstore.tonyrobbins.com%2Fproducts%2Fthe-time-of-your-life&cjsku=944-00-20){:target="_blank" rel="noopener" rel="nofollow"} *(affiliate link)* last year.
+I follow an approach to dividing my goals into categories, having learnt about this while doing Tony Robbins' [Time Of Your Life program](https://www.tonyrobbins.com/products/the-time-of-your-life){:target="_blank" rel="noopener" rel="nofollow"} last year.

 I have 8 personal categories and 4 business categories: